 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-Solving for happiness is a slippery slope.
-For many I suspect we’ve never really thought about truly solving for happiness.
-I’ve been guilty of focusing on day-to-day, or that new tech toy would be bring so much joy and fulfillment.
-It turns out for me and others, we need to seek and expect more to truly achieve happiness.
-Most people believe money will bring happiness.
+The pursuit of happiness can be a slippery slope.
+For many, I suspect we’ve never really thought about truly solving for happiness.
+Personally, I’ve been guilty of focusing on the day-to-day or thinking that new tech toy would be bring much joy and fulfillment.

-Money seems to be at the heart for many and believing that it will solve or achieve their happiness.
-I wish it was that easy.
-Money and stuff can actually bring stress and problems along our journey of life.
-And maybe it’s about our expectations and views of what money and stuff can bring.
+The reality is that money and material possessions can introduce stress and problems along our journey of life.
+And maybe it’s about our expectations and views of what money and things can bring.
 Yet, the love of money is where I believe it’s easiest for us to get derailed.

-Planning your life happens where your money and meaning connect.
-It connects in a meaningful way for most likes it has never connected up until this point.
-It starts with just a few basic, impactful questions that you’ve probably not thought about in a new light and with a new perspective.
+Life planning takes shape when your finances align with your sense of purpose.
+This connection tends to be profoundly meaningful, often surpassing any previous connections.
+It starts with just a few basic, impactful questions that you’ve probably not thought about in a new light or with a new perspective.

 Drop me a note if you’d like to schedule time to have a meaningful conversation about how to solve for happiness.